jplusplus/rentswatch-app/README.md

 wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh
 ```

-And the Docker plugin for the toolbelt;
+And the Docker plugin for the toolbelt:

 ```
 heroku plugins:install heroku-docker